 Research group |

-Characteristics and nature of feedback and its impact on students’ learning.
+Characteristics and nature of feedback and its impact on students' learning

 |

-Dr Rosa Mayordomo |
+Dr Rosa Mayordomo

 |

-Research in techonology-enhanced second language teaching and learning This research line focuses on second language teaching and learning in blended and virtual environments.
+Technology-enhanced second language teaching and learning This research line focuses on second language teaching and learning in blended and virtual environments.
 Technologies that support language learning are necessary, but they should go hand-in-hand with pedagogical and psycholinguistic considerations.
 This line of research investigates the effectiveness of different pedagogical interventions on second language learning.
 Research topics include, but are not limited to:

 |